vedant416/RustyNES/README.md

 # [RustyNES](https://vedant416.github.io/RustyNES/)

-RustyNES is a Nintendo Entertainment System (NES) emulator written in Rust.
+`RustyNES` is a Nintendo Entertainment System (NES) emulator written in Rust.

+Written from scratch in `Rust` `without using any external libraries.`

+It is `cross-platform` and can run on Linux, Windows, and in a web browser (using `WebAssembly`).

+Runs using very low cpu and memory resources at `stable 60fps` and crisp audio output.

-Experience classic NES games like Super Mario Bros on your computer (linux, windows) or web browser.
+Experience classic NES games like `Super Mario Bros`, `Super Mario Bros 2`, `Super Mario Bros 3`, `Contra`, and many more.

-Try it online in your browser: [RustyNES](https://vedant416.github.io/RustyNES/)
+Try it online in your browser: [RustyNES](https://vedant416.github.io/RustyNES/) (Work in progress)

 ## Screenshots